vehutech/100DaysOfPython/Day_59/day_59.md

 </html>
 ```

-**Kitchen Analogy**: The WebSocket connection is like having a speaking tube between the dining room and kitchen - diners can call out questions and the chef can respond instantly without leaving their cooking station.
+The WebSocket connection is like having a speaking tube between the dining room and kitchen - diners can call out questions and the chef can respond instantly without leaving their cooking station.

 ---